 Someone had told me that the best revenge is good living.
-And I used to agree with that.
-However, as my levels of consciousness improved, so has my levels of awareness.
+I used to agree with that.
+However, as my levels of consciousness improved, so did my levels of awareness.
 Ultimately, now that I have a better understanding – I understand that the best revenge is to not need revenge at all.

 The best revenge is to be at peace with yourself, to be happy, to live, love, laugh and learn on a steady basis, regardless of our past, of our crowds, of our loved ones, or of anyone.

 A moment comes when our eyes open clearly.

 And then we see.

 We see where we belong and where we don’t.